 Assessing an MPG-based fee could occur as part of the existing vehicle registration process. but in addition to transaction costs (credit card fees of about 3%), it would require DMV to determine MPG of each vehicle, data which is not readily available for all makes and models.

-Mechanism is capable of strong alignment with guiding principle Mechanism is capable of some alignment with guiding principle Mechanism is poorly capable of alignment with guiding principle
+Mechanism is capable of strong alignment with guiding principle Acchanism is capable of some alignment with guiding principle

+Overview of revenue options analysis

 10. Add fee based on vehicle engine type